Making Healthy Choices

 It’s a bad habit that you’ve had for years, but now that your health depends on it, and you know you have no business even being the pastry aisle in the first place, you still can’t stop yourself from making those poor food choices.
 Body image and food is a good place to start working on your self-esteem.

 As you learn to turn away from the pastries and reach for something healthier, like an apple or some grapes, you will feel a little better about yourself each time, increasing both your self-esteem and your self-worth, along with your health.

 Consider something more dangerous, where it is crucial for you to make a healthy choice – taking prescription drugs.
 Your doctor may prescribe you opiates for pain or other drugs with a high potential for addiction.
 It is crucial that you make the right, or healthy, choice to follow your doctor’s orders and take the medicine exactly as prescribed.
 Many addicts are battling mental health issues, or suffering from poor self-esteem.
 If you are too, you also may become addicted to a drug, or end up with dangerous side effects from misuse.

-Creating or maintaining a healthy relationship is something that takes self-love and self-care, as well as a positive self-esteem.
+Creating or maintaining a healthy relationship and setting healthy relationship boundaries is something that takes self-love and self-care, as well as a positive self-esteem.
 You can’t truly care about or love someone else unless you care for and love yourself first.
 If you don’t put forth an attitude that you care about yourself, others will find it hard to stay attached to you.
 You could also find yourself trapped in an abusive relationship, physically or abusive, because you don’t possess the self-worth to transcend such a situation.